What is Help to Buy?

 Help to Buy is the name given to a number of government schemes aimed to help people buy homes.

 In this guide, we give an overview of how each part of the Help to Buy scheme works.
-For more detailed information, you can visit our dedicated pages on each part of the Help to Buy scheme.
+For more detailed information, you can visit our dedicated pages on each part of the Help to Buy scheme (linked to above).

 Our video also gives a brief overview of how the Help to Buy scheme works.